Orbital-selective effect of spin reorientation on the Dirac fermions in a non-charge-ordered kagome ferromagnet Fe$_3$Ge: Abstract

 \section{Abstract}

 Kagome magnets provide a fascinating platform for the realization of correlated topological quantum phases under various magnetic ground states.
-However, the intricate effect of the magnetic spin configurations on the characteristic electronic structure directly from the kagome lattice layer remains still elusive.
-Here, utilizing angle-resolved photoemission spectroscopy and density functional theory calculations, we report the spectroscopic evidence for the spin-reorientation effect of a kagome ferromagnet Fe$_3$Ge, which is composed only of the kagome planes.
-There are two kinds of kagome-derived Dirac fermions due to the structural three-dimensionality -- one is less dispersive ($k_z$ $\sim$ 0) and the other disperses linearly ($k_z$ $\sim$ $\pi$).
-As the Fe moments cant from the $c$ axis into the $ab$ plane upon cooling, the Dirac fermion in $k_z$ $\sim$ 0 plane with a mixture of the Fe-$3d_{xy}$ and Fe-$3d_{x^2-y^2}$ components evolves from gapped into nearly gapless, while the Dirac cone in $k_z$ $\sim$ $\pi$ plane mainly of the Fe-$3d_{x^2-y^2}$ orbital character remains intact, suggesting that the effect of spin reorientation on the Dirac fermions has an orbital selectivity.
-Our unambiguous observations provide a feasible route to design and manipulate the mass of Dirac fermions for realizing the novel quantum phases.
-We also perform comparative studies between the non-charge-ordered Fe$_3$Ge and its sibling compound FeGe, a newly established charge-density-wave kagome magnet, the results suggest that the orbital-selective van Hove singularities near the Fermi level play an indispensable part in driving the charge order on a magnetic kagome lattice.
+However, the effect of the magnetic spin configurations on the characteristic electronic structure of the kagome lattice layer remains elusive.
+Here, utilizing angle-resolved photoemission spectroscopy and density functional theory calculations, we report the spectroscopic evidence for the spin-reorientation effect of a kagome ferromagnet Fe$_3$Ge, which is composed solely of kagome planes.
+As the Fe moments cant from the $c$ axis into the $ab$ plane upon cooling, the two kinds of kagome-derived Dirac fermions respond quite differently.
+The one with less-dispersive bands ($k_z$ $\sim$ 0) containing the $3d_{z^2}$ orbitals evolves from gapped into nearly gapless, while the other with linear dispersions ($k_z$ $\sim$ $\pi$) embracing the $3d_{xz}$/$3d_{yz}$ components remains intact, suggesting that the effect of spin reorientation on the Dirac fermions has an orbital selectivity.
+Moreover, we demonstrate that there is no signature of charge order formation in Fe$_3$Ge, contrasting with its sibling compound FeGe, a newly established charge-density-wave kagome magnet.